Orion98MC/resloader.js/README.md

 ## Resloader.UI

 Resloader.UI returns a Resloader object with predefined UI.
-It provides an overlayed "progress bar" and can easily be extended.
+It provides an overlayed "progress bar" and can easily be extended and styled using CSS.

 Example:
 ```js